jkitchin/literature-alerts/md/water-splitting.md

 [Luo Huang](https://openalex.org/A5009983167), [Lixia Ma](https://openalex.org/A5078796092), [Jing Xu](https://openalex.org/A5023859413), [Baoqiang Wei](https://openalex.org/A5063236179), [Yanzhong Xue](https://openalex.org/A5004625241), [Nan Zhang](https://openalex.org/A5037214616), [Xiaojie Zhou](https://openalex.org/A5071012488), [Miao Chen](https://openalex.org/A5039896971), [Zong-Huai Liu](https://openalex.org/A5077127401), [Ruibin Jiang](https://openalex.org/A5056918742), Inorganic chemistry.
 None(None)] 2024.https://doi.org/10.1021/acs.inorgchem.4c00778.

 High-entropy oxides are a new type of material with significant application potential.
 However, the lack of a universal HEO preparation method severely limits the property study and application of HEOs.
 Herein, we report a universal approach of spray pyrolysis for the preparation of various HEOs and study the electrocatalytic performance of HEOs toward the oxygen evolution reaction.
-FeCoNiMoWOx HEO exhibits an overpotential of 281 mV at 10 mA cm–2 and a Tafel slope of 34.5 mV dec–1, which are far superior to those of the corresponding medium-entropy oxide and low-entropy oxide.
-It is found that the high entropy of the HEO greatly strengthens the interaction between Fe and Mo/W and produces abundant oxygen vacancies (OVs) around Mo and W. This work not only provides a universal preparation method for HEOs but also deepens our understanding of OER catalytic activity of HEOs.
+FeCoNiMoWO